jackrugile/start-making-games/notes.md

 - explain why animation through loop vs animation or transition
 - bang for your buck with playrate on audio
 - judge the end result before you even think about juding the code
+- always give a reason not to press a button